satya-ssmr/Dunnhumby_Project/README.md

     operations and customer behavior.
     Dataset source: https://www.kaggle.com/datasets/frtgnn/dunnhumby-the-complete-journey

 ## For Dashboards
-    Look for .pbix files in every repository. (sql has been used for data retrival)
+    Look for .pbix files in every repository. (sql has been used for data retrival) Look

+## For My thought process
+    Look for the file names that start with 'T' T.Datacleaning_Preprocessing.ipynb

+## For the notebook
+    Datacleaning_Preprocessing.ipynb

 ## Notebook Breakdown, for data analysis skills
-    I have divided the Project into 2 parts.
+    I have divided the Project into 3 parts.
+    Part 1: Data cleaning and Data pre-processing; Since there are 2M+ rows in the 8 datasets it has got, There are many missing values.
+I need to handle the missing values in an appropriate way and ready the data for the EDA.

-    Part 1: The initial exploratory analysis will be performed on all the datasets one by one and then merging datasets together and uncovering the relations among multiple variables.
+    Part 2: The initial exploratory analysis will be performed on all the datasets one by one and then merging datasets together and uncovering the relations among multiple variables.

              Jupyter Notebook: transaction_data_analysis.ipynb

-    Part 2: Perform predictive analytics to understand the effectiveness of the marketing campaigns based on the coupon usage and other variables, evaluate model and generate forecast
+    Part 3: Perform predictive analytics to understand the effectiveness of the marketing campaigns based on the coupon usage and other variables, evaluate model and generate forecast